 - Your tenant must provide a certificate of liability insurance to the landlord.

-- The tenant cannot amend or cancel insurance policies without 30-day notice to the landlord.
+- The tenant cannot amend or cancel insurance policies without a 30-day notice to the landlord.

-- Any personal property kept on the premises is kept at risk of the tenant only.
+- Any personal property kept on the premises is kept at the risk of the tenant only.

-- Landlord must carry public liability insurance in common area of the premises.
+- The landlord must carry public liability insurance in the common area of the premises.

 In most cases, the insurance clause will also provide the minimum required coverage amount for each category of insurance.
+These monetary amounts will depend on the circumstances and can vary greatly from one lease to the next.urance.
 These monetary amounts will depend on the circumstances and can vary greatly from one lease to the next.

 Why Liability Insurance is Important